kbckbc/portfolio/README.md

 I'm updating this page(including class assignments) to record my work while I'm studying at WashU.

 ## Who am I?
+Current: I'm back at KSD in Korea as a software engineer.
-I'm studying at WashU, but half a year ago I was working as a software engineer at Korea Securities Depository (KSD) in Korea more than 13 years.
+Aug 2021 ~ July 2023: I'm studying at WashU, but half a year ago I was working as a software engineer at Korea Securities Depository (KSD) in Korea more than 13 years.
 (If you are interested in my resume, click [**here**](https://github.com/kbckbc/portfolio/blob/main/resume_bcgwak.pdf))
 I have experiences in developing systems with many users, cooperative development for large-scale systems, and finally, I have a sense of challenge.
 It has been a long time dream of me to work in the US, and I am challenging the process.
 I’m still working on 'Finding the dots' as in Steve Jobs' speech.